Written by Joshua Malin

 Since very few health funds offer health insurance for children only, a family health insurance policy may be the best way to cover your young ones.
-Other benefits of a family policy include:
+Whether it’s worth it for you will depend on your family’s needs; however, here are a few things to consider:

 Once you’ve decided you want a health insurance policy for your family, the next step is to compare and browse.
 Here are a few things to look out for on a family health insurance policy:

-Our health insurance expert, Lana Hambilton, has some useful tips on how to choose the right family health insurance policy for you.
+Our health insurance expert, Steven Spicer, has some useful tips on how to choose the right family health insurance policy for you.

-When comparing family health insurance, keep an eye out for health funds that provide additional benefits for children.
-Look for features such as no excess or co-payments for hospital admissions, or even no gap on some extras services such as general dental check-ups.
+When comparing family health insurance, keep an eye out for health funds or policies that provide additional benefits for children.
+Look for features like no hospital excess or co-payments, or no gap agreements for extras services such as general dental check-ups.

-If your household income requires you to hold hospital cover to avoid the MLS, all members of your family must be included on the policy.
+If your household income requires you to hold hospital cover for the full financial year to avoid the MLS, all members of your family must be included on the policy.
 Only including the adults or highest income earner won’t exempt you from the MLS.

 Typically, insuring your family members under a family health insurance policy means they’re covered for the same treatments and services as you.